alienpsp/Grade-Central-Project/README.md

 Also perform the following as part of this project:
 - There should be a log-in system to allow only admin access to the grading system
 - Make sure you use dictionaries and lists for storing student's data.
-- Us Python functions as much as you can
+- Use Python functions as much as you can

-Example of the snapshots:
+Example of the main menu printout:

 Welcome to Grade Central